Skip to main content

 Enhanced Cognitive Function

-Research shows that creatine supplementation may enhance short-term memory and cognitive processing, particularly under stressful conditions.
+Research shows that creatine supplementation may enhance short-term memory and cognitive processing9, particularly under stressful conditions.

 The mechanism behind creatine’s cognitive benefits lies in its role in cellular energy metabolism.